Simultaneous eating algorithm: Examples

 The agents have equal rights so we apply SE with equal and uniform eating speed of 1 unit per minute.

-Initially, Alice and Bob go to w and Chana and Dana go to x.
+Initially, Alice and Bob go to w and Carol and Dana go to x.
 Each pair eats their item simultaneously.
-After 1/2 minute, Alice and Bob each have 1/2 of w, while Chana and Dana each have 1/2 of x.
+After 1/2 minute, Alice and Bob each have 1/2 of w, while Carol and Dana each have 1/2 of x.

-Then, Alice and Bob go to y (their favourite remaining item) and Chana and Dana go to z (their favourite remaining item).
-After 1/2 minute, Alice and Bob each have 1/2 of y and Chana and Dana each have 1/2 of z.
+Then, Alice and Bob go to y (their favourite remaining item) and Carol and Dana go to z (their favourite remaining item).
+After 1/2 minute, Alice and Bob each have 1/2 of y and Carol and Dana each have 1/2 of z.